genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 -	**home.styles.ts**

 :::tip
 We usually follow the pattern of creating a `.template.ts`, `.ts` and `.styles.ts` files.
-But it doesn't have to be that way, could be a single file for example as we're going to see an example next.
+But it doesn't have to be that way; it could be a single file, for example, as we're going to see next.
 :::

 Realistically, any application will require multiple pages and routes.

 If you're not familiar with the concept of [routing](https://developpaper.com/question/what-is-front-end-routing-when-is-front-end-routing-appropriate-what-are-the-advantages-and-disadvantages-of-front-end-routing/), it's basically displaying different content or pages according to different URL addresses.
-In this context, it means that different routes correspond to different contents or pages to the front-end, which is realized by the server returning different pages according to the different URLs.
+In this context, it means that different routes correspond to different contents or pages on the front end; this is implmented by the server returning different pages according to the different URLs.
 In single-page applications, most pages are structurally unchanged and only part of the content is changed.

 In our case, there's a `home` route pointing to the `Home` component which is the home page.
 The routes are set in the `config.ts` and we'll get into more details soon.

 ## Building components

 As you know, in the Developer Training we created the Home component but didn't get into too much detail on how component building actually works.
-So, let's take a step back and create a new page with a single file for the purpose of learning how to setup new components so we understand the foundations before starting our new application.
+So, let's take a step back and create a new page with a single file for the purpose of learning how to set up new components so we understand the foundations before starting our new application.

 There are two main approaches to building a component:
 -  The first approach is for simple declarations of non-shared components.
 -  The second approach is for components designed to be published in shareable libraries.

-The second approach involves design systems and we will cover this topic at some point in this training.
-For now, let's see how the first approach would work creating a very simple component.
+The second approach involves design systems and we will cover this topic later in this training.
+For now, let's see how the first approach would work, creating a very simple component.

 ### Defining a custom component
-Create folder `./client/web/src/routes/playground/` and create a new empty file `playground.ts` in there.
-Then, add this code to `playground.ts`:
+Create folder **./client/web/src/routes/playground/** and create a new empty file called **playground.ts** in there.
+Then, add this code to **playground.ts**:

 ```typescript
 import { FASTElement, customElement } from "@microsoft/fast-element";